mchmarny/grpc-sample/README.md

 bin/api
 ```

-As a result, you should now have a new `go` file titled [pkg/api/v1/message.pb.go](pkg/api/v1/message.pb.go).
+As a result, you should now have a new `go` files titled [pkg/api/v1/message.pb.go](pkg/api/v1/message.pb.go) and [pkg/api/v1/message.pb.gw.go](pkg/api/v1/message.pb.gw.go).
 You can review that file but don't edit it as it will be overwritten the next time we run the [bin/api](bin/api) script

 ## Container Image